Davej66/dfg/README.md

 #### Gallery
 ![image](https://user-images.githubusercontent.com/85559896/126043617-164b2a80-d187-49a5-9ea5-b442a62a8970.png)

 A header and sub-header have been added to display some text, in this section bootstrap generates two each sized columns with two rows with a total of 4 images displayed within these.
-When in *xs* and *small* dispaly two images are hidden to improve the user experience.
+When in *xs* and *small* display two images are hidden to improve the user experience.

 #### Jumbotron
 ![image](https://user-images.githubusercontent.com/85559896/126043764-4ac9531a-0852-4ca6-b7b1-c8ab28e37f87.png)